Vivien T. Thomas

 Blalock's approach to the issue of Thomas's race was complicated and contradictory throughout their 34-year partnership.
 On one hand, he defended his choice of Thomas to his superiors at Vanderbilt and to Hopkins colleagues, and he insisted that Thomas accompany him in the operating room during the first series of tetralogy operations.
 On the other hand, there were limits to his tolerance, especially when it came to issues of pay, academic acknowledgment, and his social interaction outside of work.
 After Blalock's death, Thomas stayed at Hopkins for 15 more years.
 In his role as director of Surgical Research Laboratories, he mentored a number of African American lab technicians as well as Hopkins' first black cardiac resident, Dr. Levi Watkins, Jr., whom Thomas assisted with his groundbreaking work in the use of the Automatic Implantable Defibrillator.

 In 1976, Johns Hopkins University presented Thomas with an honorary doctorate.
 However, because of certain restrictions, he received an Honorary Doctor of Laws, rather than a medical doctorate.
 Thomas was also appointed to the faculty of Johns Hopkins Medical School as Instructor of Surgery.
-Following his retirement in 1979, Thomas began work on an autobiography, Partners of the Heart: Vivien Thomas and his Work with Alfred Blalock.
+Following his retirement in 1979, Thomas began work on an autobiography, Pioneering Research in Surgical Shock and Cardiovascular Surgery: Vivien Thomas and His Work with Alfred Blalock.
 He died in November 26, 1985 of pancreatic cancer, at age 75, and the book was published just days later.